actoron/jadex/docs/mkdocs-ng/docs/tutorials/bdiv3/08 External Processes.md

 }
 ```

-You need to put the loop code above in a try/catch construct to shut down the server when a component termination exception occurs (i.e. the agent was terminated).
+You need to put the loop code above in a try/catch construct to shut down the server when a component termination exception occurs (i.e. the agent was terminated):

 ```java
 if(server!=null)